Location: Rising Treetops at Oakhurst in Monmouth County

-Camp Oakhurst's 15-acre facility is barrier-free and includes 12 totally accessible buildings to accommodate all Chatterbox program activities.
+Rising Treetops at Oakhurst's 15-acre facility is barrier-free and includes 12 totally accessible buildings to accommodate all Chatterbox program activities.
 It has a heated swimming pool with a retractable roof.
 There is a children’s ball field, a campfire site, gymnasium, recreation hall, media arts room, and arts & crafts area.
-Camp Oakhurst can be easily reached from Newark Airport (EWR) and is close to the Elberon Station of the NJ Transit North Jersey Coast Line.
-Camp Oakhurst is close to the beach, the boardwalk, and other area attractions of the New Jersey Shore.
+Rising Treetops at Oakhurst can be easily reached from Newark Airport (EWR) and is close to the Elberon Station of the NJ Transit North Jersey Coast Line.
+Rising Treetops at Oakhurst is close to the beach, the boardwalk, and other area attractions of the New Jersey Shore.

-- Children and youth 5-22 years old who communicate using AAC systems such as Eye-Gaze devices or Tobii/DynaVox or PRC devices.
+- Children and youth 5-21 years old who communicate using AAC systems such as eye gaze accessible speech generating devices, tablets with communication apps, etc.

 - Campers must be able to participate in therapy and recreation activities without requiring one-to-one behavioral support.